 Philza partially chalks that up to sympathy from fellow Minecraft players who recognize how tough baby zombies can be.
 They're fast, and this one happened to be wearing enchanted golden armor.
 You can watch him hit it and hit it and hit it, and it refuses to die, and get a taste of the panic he was starting to feel, too.
 But even if you're completely unfamiliar with Minecraft, it's a painfully human moment, watching someone work through the stages of grief in real time.

-That tragic moment has also, quite possibly, changed his life.
+That tragic moment also changed his life.

 "That salt's going to stick for a bit," he says.
 "I could've done so many things differently.
 But seeing everyone's support, everyone being so nice… it's definitely helped.
 It's funny to say that I have a number that equates to my sadness.
 I can say hey, look: 'This sadness I felt is worth this many views.'"